 Dealership warranty programs provide a considerable amount of coverage and often offer perks similar to those from third-party providers.
 Be careful not to overlook markups on your car loan, add-ons that you don’t need, and insufficient coverage, though.

 You may have also noticed that extended warranties from a dealership can be more expensive than ones from third-party companies.
 That could have left you wondering how much money dealerships make on warranties and whether a dealership extended car warranty is worth it.
 We’ll give you answers to those questions below.

 Dealership Warranty: Pros And Cons

 If you’re offered an extended warranty when purchasing your vehicle at the dealership, it can be difficult to know what type and length of coverage you need, as well as how much it should actually cost.

 Our team has put together a few of the pros and cons of buying an extended warranty from a dealership to help you make an informed decision.

 Pros Of Dealership Warranties

 Consider the pros of dealership warranties to determine if it’s the best option for you:

-- Reliable coverage: Buying a manufacturer-backed extended warranty from a dealership can give you more comprehensive coverage than one backed by a third party.
+Reliable coverage: Buying a manufacturer-backed extended warranty from a dealership can give you more comprehensive coverage than one backed by a third party.
 You’ll gain access to high-quality service from licensed dealerships that employ factory-trained technicians and use factory parts.
+With dealership care, you get dealership quality including technicians who are very familiar with your make and model.

 Benefits: Dealership warranties offer an array of benefits like roadside assistance and rental car reimbursement.
 Manufacturers’ warranties also remove the hassle of paying for services upfront and having to be reimbursed later.

 Cons Of Dealership Warranties

 Also take the time to look over some of the disadvantages of buying a dealership warranty:

 How Do Dealerships Make Money On Warranties?